-We will issue 13,333,333 shares of Class A common stock to the public pursuant to this offering.
+We will issue 10,000,000 shares of Class A common stock to the public pursuant to this offering.

-We will use all of the net proceeds from this offering (including net proceeds received if the underwriters exercise their option to purchase additional shares of Class A common stock in full), together with the \$200 million in proceeds we expect to receive from the sale of Convertible Preferred to (i) acquire newly issued Preferred Units and LLC Units (at a price per LLC Unit equal to the initial public offering price per share of Class A common stock after deducting underwriting discounts and commissions), (ii) purchase all of the shares of LCAT from LCAT shareholders for approximately \$154.2 million, (iii) pay the H&W Cash Merger Consideration of approximately \$23.3 million and (iv) acquire approximately \$38.5 million of LLC Units from certain Pre-IPO LLC Members, including Anthony Geisler, our Chief Executive Officer (based on an assumed initial public offering price of \$15.00 per share of our Class A common stock, the midpoint of the estimated price range set forth on the cover page of this prospectus), at a purchase price per LLC Unit equal to the initial public offering price of Class A common stock.
-We will acquire an additional \$15 million of LLC Units from an affiliate of Anthony Geisler, our Chief Executive Officer, if the underwriters exercise their option to purchase additional shares of Class A common stock in full.
-In the aggregate, we expect to acquire, directly and indirectly, LLC units representing 63% of Xponential Holdings LLC's outstanding LLC Units (or 66% if the underwriters exercise their option to purchase additional shares of Class A common stock in full).
+We will use all of the net proceeds from this offering (including a portion of the net proceeds received if the underwriters exercise their option to purchase additional shares of Class A common stock in full), together with the \$200 million in proceeds we expect to receive from the sale of Convertible Preferred to (i) acquire newly issued Preferred Units and LLC Units (at a price per LLC Unit equal to the initial public offering price per share of Class A common stock after deducting underwriting discounts and commissions), (ii) purchase all of the shares of LCAT from LCAT shareholders for approximately \$154.2 million and (iii) pay the H&W Cash Merger Consideration of approximately \$11.7 million.
+We will acquire an additional \$9.0 million of LLC Units from an affiliate of Anthony Geisler, our Chief Executive Officer, if the underwriters exercise their option to purchase additional shares of Class A common stock in full.
+In the aggregate, we expect to acquire, directly and indirectly, LLC units representing 49% of Xponential Holdings LLC's outstanding LLC Units (or 52% if the underwriters exercise their option to purchase additional shares of Class A common stock in full).
 After our acquisition of LCAT from the LCAT shareholders, LCAT will merge with and into Xponential Fitness, Inc., after which Xponential Fitness Inc. will own directly the LLC Units previously held by LCAT.
-A portion of the LLC Units acquired by us by reason of the purchase of LCAT may be recapitalized into Preferred Units in order to ensure that the total number of Preferred Units held by Xponential Fitness, Inc. equals the total nu certain favorable tax attributes we will acquire from the Blocker Companies in the Mergers or that may result from the IPO Contribution, the Class A-5 Unit Redemption, the purchase of LLC Units from Continuing Pre-IPO LLC Members in this offering, future taxable redemptions or exchanges of LLC Units by Continuing Pre-IPO LLC Members and certain payments made under the TRA.
+A portion of the LLC Units acquired by us by reason of the purchase of LCAT may be recapitalized into Preferred Units in order to ensure that the total number of Preferred Units held by Xponential Fitness, Inc. equals the total number of shares of Convertible Preferred outstanding.
+LCAT is not considered a Continuing Pre-IPO LLC Member.

+We will enter into a TRA, pursuant to which we will be required to make payments to the TRA parties in the aggregate generally equal to 85% of the applicable cash savings that we actually realize as a result of certain favorable tax attributes we will acquire from the Blocker Companies in the Mergers or that may result from the IPO Contribution, the Class A-5 Unit Redemption, future taxable redemptions or exchanges of LLC Units by Continuing Pre-IPO LLC Members and certain payments made under the TRA.
 We will retain the benefit of the remaining 15% of these tax savings.

-We will enter into a TRA, pursuant to which we will be required to make payments to the TRA parties in the aggregate generally equal to 85% of the applicable cash savings that we actually realize as a result of